neo-project/global-blockchain-compliance-hub/_posts/Japan/1111-11-01-japan-registry-requirements.md

    *	A fixed sum of capital to pay for the initial expenses of founding the business.
 5 million yen in declared capital of foreign origin is required to be able to obtain an investor or business manager visa.
 *	Fiscal Year
    *	Companies are free to select their fiscal years, but in Japan it is typical to select the year that ends on March 30.
+4. Deposit of Capital
+* An initial capital deposit is required in order to complete the registration.
+The sum for this transaction should be deducted from the personal bank account of one of the named investors.
+* In the case of a foreign company establishing a subsidiary, this can be the account of the representative director instead.